 The Unmissables: Three Artworks to See in June

-A monthly round-up of artworks from the dealer gallers of Tāmaki Makaurau that we keep returning to.
+A monthly round-up of artworks from the dealer galleries of Tāmaki Makaurau that we keep returning to.

-This month, our team of art critics, Lana Lopesi, Francis McWhannell and Cameron Ah Loo-Matamua, have trawled the streets of Auckland to showcase some of Aotearoa’s most exciting artists.
+Tulia Thompson, Francis McWhannell and Ngahuia Harrison have trawled the streets of Auckland and online to showcase some of the most exciting art around.

 The Unmissables is presented in a partnership with the New Zealand Contemporary Art Trust, which covers the cost of paying our writers.
 We retain all editorial control.

 Feature image: Russ Flatt, Arohanui, Tim Melville, 2021.